 But what is with your pup's strange habits on your walks?
 Let's take a look at some weird (and annoying!) things dogs do on the leash, why they do them, and how you can work to reduce the issue.

 Dog Peeing while Walking

-Why your dog does it: Dogs are territorial, and urine is a natural way a dog can mark his territory.
-It communicates to other dogs he's been there and that he has claimed this territory.
+Why your dog does it: Dogs are territorial, and urine is a natural way a dog can mark their territory.
+It communicates to other dogs that they have been there.
 Marking usually begins in puberty.

 What to do: First, consult your vet.
 You want to make sure the fact that your dog stopping to relieve himself every 10 feet is, in fact, related to marking and not because of a health issue such as a bladder infection.
 If it's a behavioral issue, you can train him to reduce his need to mark as much, but it might be impossible to get him to stop it all together.
 Also, dogs that have not been spayed or neutered have a larger tendency to mark territory than those that have.

 Why your dog does it: When you encounter a dead animal, garbage, or anything else stinky, does your dog stop, drop, and roll?
 While it's not known exactly why dogs have this disgusting habit, one train of thought is that it's a trait inherited from wolves.
 They roll in the scent then take it back to their pack for further investigation.